 With interior columns, your steel building could extend up to 480 feet long.
 And, their 40-foot-plus eaves (ceilings) provide a little extra room for multi-story shelving units and bulk manufacturing machinery.

-Over 50,000 square feet of floor space isn’t unusual in custom builds!
+Over 50,000 square feet of fl0or space isn’t unusual in custom builds!

 It protects your expensive machinery from rain and snow, and when it’s made of metal instead of asphalt, it’s reflective enough to cut your heating and cooling bills in half.